Charles John Brown

-Charles John Brown (born 13 October 1959) is an American prelate of the Catholic Church who has been serving as an apostolic nuncio since 2012.
-He is currently the apostolic nuncio to the Philippines.
-He previously served in the same position in Albania and Ireland.
-He was consecrated as an archbishop in 2012.
+Charles John Brown (born 13 October 1959) is an American prelate of the Catholic Church currently serving as the Apostolic Nuncio to the Philippines.

+He was ordained a priest of New York on May 13, 1989. bishop on January 6, 2012.
+He was ordained a bishop on January 6, 2012.
+He served as Apostolic Nuncio to Ireland from 2011 to 2017 and Apostolic Nuncio to Albania from 2017 to 2020.

-Before entering the Vatican diplomatic service, Brown worked at the Congregation for the Doctrine of the Faith (CDF) in Rome.
+Before joining the Vatican diplomatic service, Brown worked at the Congregation for the Doctrine of the Faith in Rome.

 Biography

 Early life and education

 Charles Brown was born on October 13, 1959, in the East Village of Manhattan, then a mostly Jewish neighborhood.
 He later recalled that his family "were pretty much the only gentile family in the apartment block" as he grew up as the oldest of six children.
 When he was five, the family moved to Rye, New York, and in 1971 to Windham, New York.

 Brown earned a Bachelor of History degree at the University of Notre Dame in Indiana, a Master of Theology degree at University of Oxford in England, and a Master of Medieval Studies degree at the University of Toronto in Ontario, Canada.
 He then entered the seminary and earned a Master of Divinity degree at St. Joseph's Seminary and College in Yonkers, New York.